PaperPrototype/Intro-Coding-and-Computers/4 - Shell + Compiling/Lecture/english.md

 We are now going to use the shell to compile our code.
 We will be using the clang compiler (the same one replit has been using all along) to compile our code into a program file.

-(Make sure you didn't delete our main.c file because we are about to compile it!)
+(Make sure you didn't delete your main.c file because we are about to compile it!)

 Run the following command.

+(command)
 ```
 clang main.c
 ```

 Your shell should look like this

+(shell)
 ```
 ~/cli$ clang main.c
 ~/cli$